trongtinh1212/wirehole-ui/README.md

 ## What is this?
+WireHole (UI) is a fork of WireHole, which is a combination of WireGuard, PiHole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole), and DNS caching with additional privacy options (via Unbound).

-WireHole (UI) is a fork of WireHole with added Web UI for WireGuard Client Management.
-The WireGuard UI utitlize the the image of [wg-easy](https://github.com/WeeJeWel/wg-easy)
+Wirehole (UI) is added a Web UI for WireGuard Client Management.
+It use the Docker image of [wg-easy](https://github.com/WeeJeWel/wg-easy), replacing the Linuxserver's WireGuard image.

 <p align="center">
   <img src="./wirehole-ui.png" width="702" />
 </p>

-WireHole is a combination of WireGuard, PiHole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole), and DNS caching with additional privacy options (via Unbound).
+WireHole

 ## Features